-Planning some Brazilian Day festivities?
-A little Portuguese might add to the ambiance.
+Planning Brazilian Day festivities?
+A little Portuguese might add to The fun.

 Brazilians speak Portuguese and not Spanish.
-As the only country in South America to officially speak the language, there’s an intriguing story behind that unique piece of cultural heritage.
+As the only country in South America to officially speak the language, there’s an intriguing story behind this unique piece of cultural heritage.

-It all begins with the Pope, a treaty, and an undiscovered continent.
+This story begins with a Pope, a treaty, and an undiscovered continent.

-After Christopher Columbus “discovered” the new world, Spain and Portugal raced to colonize these new lands.
-In an attempt to stymie its rival, Spain sought support from the pope, Spanish-born Alexander VI.
+Soon after Christopher Columbus “discovered” the new world, Spain and Portugal raced to colonize these new lands.
+With world power in the balance, Spain sought support from the Pope, Spanish-born Alexander VI.
 He created a line of demarcation to divide the nations’ claims as part of the Treaty of Tordesillas in 1494.

 That miraculous and fateful decision is why Brazilians speak Portuguese.